Skip to content

 # Monitor connection changes

-watch -n 1 'sudo meshcli status --peers'
+watch -n 1 'meshcli status --peers'

 Getting Help